Higher Education

 The first point of contact for information, support and advice on anything from careers guidance to financial assistance is the central HE team based in the University Centre.
 The College also has a dedicated team of Student Support Officers available to students who require additional support outside their studies.
 They offer one to one support and can refer onto other agencies for additional support if needed.

-Are you a Looked After Child or a Child Leaving Care and interested in signing up for a HE course at Gower College Swansea?
+Are you a Looked After Child or a Child Leaving Care and interested in signing up for a Higher Education course at Gower College Swansea?
 If so, you can access the College’s designated Support Officer who will be able to assist you every step of the way, from enrolment right through to settling in at the College.

 The College also has a counselling service and health advisors who provide a professional service to students offering advice and guidance on specific health issues.
 Their aim is to promote health and wellbeing across the College.